-“Trying to enforce curfew restrictions as COVID fatigue and students’ desire to go out grew was challenging,” said Rachel Bergeron, a sophomore biochemistry major from Atlanta and an RA at Mahoney Residential College.
+“Trying to enforce curfew restrictions as COVID fatigue and students’ desire to go out grew was challenging,” said Rachel Bergeron, a junior biochemistry major from Atlanta and an RA at Mahoney Residential College.
 “It was disheartening to sometimes have to discipline students for things that, in a normal year, wouldn’t be any issue.”

 Apart from the curfew, many freshmen said the biggest challenge during the pandemic was finding the motivation to do well in their remote classes and making new friendships on campus.

-“I only have one in-person class this semester,” said Brendan Kearns, a freshman business major from Long Island, New York.
+“I only have one in-person class this semester,” said Brendan Kearns, a sophomore business major from Long Island, New York.
 “Even though it’s my first year, I can tell how weird and different campus is.
 I feel like I didn’t really get to know my professors personally, and it made me lose motivation to log onto class, honestly.”

 “As a commuter student, it’s already hard to meet people, but COVID definitely added more of a restriction,” Cueto said.
 “My first year, it was more about making an effort to go on campus since all of my classes were online.
 Thankfully, I had friends going in, and joining Greek Life also helped me meet more people.”

 With only weeks remaining in spring semester, the county and the campus lifted the midnight curfew that had been in place since fall semester.
 On April 12, the University of Miami Department of Housing and Residential Life announced that the midnight curfew would be lifted alongside the Miami-Dade County curfew.

 Students did not hesitate to make plans once they could stay out as late as they wanted.